macon/HackerScrape/README.md

 of items required, I went with the latter approach to modify items to fit the rules.

 * I've used the ScrapySharp library to help with HTML parsing and CSS selection.
-* XUnit for unit tests (simple and well supported)
+* XUnit for unit tests (simple and well supported).
-* Shouldly for test assertions (could have been FluentAssertions)
+* Shouldly for test assertions (could have been FluentAssertions).
+* If the cli/args were more complicated I would probably have used a 3rd party cli framework.

 I've described the approach taken here rather than litter the code with comments.
 I'm not a fan of exhaustive code commenting unless I'm using a 3rd party tool (e.g. Swagger) to produce API docs etc.